FOR IMMEDIATE RELEASE

 About Pathways for Children

 This year marks 50 years since we have launched the dream to provide every three – and four- year old child with quality early educational programming through Head Start.
-Over the past five decades, Pathways has grown from a small Head Start Pre-School Program to its current status as a leading provider of comprehensive early education and care services on the North Shore for children from birth to age 13 in centers in Beverly and Gloucester, with satellite classrooms in Peabody and Salem.
-Pathways conducts the following programs: Head Start and Early Head Start, School Age Care, Family Child Care, Family Enrichment Programs, and Coordinated Family & Community Engagement Programs.
+Over the past five decades, Pathways has grown from a small Head Start Pre-School Program to its current status as a leading provider of comprehensive early education and care services on the North Shore for children from birth to age 13 in centers in Beverly, Gloucester and Salem.
+Pathways conducts the following programs: Head Start and Early Head Start, School Age Care, Family Enrichment Programs, and Coordinated Family & Community Engagement Programs.